vin-ni/hover-on-touch/README.md

 ## Features

 - Put anything inside the info div
+- Works while scrolling, so users can see details while scrolling through the page
-- gifs restart on display
+- Gifs restart on display
 - The script will not interfere with any hover animations on desktop browsers (non touch devices) .